Garden Island (Western Australia): History

 The Challenger Battery was the first gun battery constructed on Garden Island in 1942.
-Two US-supplied mobile Canon de 155mm guns on Panama mount were installed to protect Garden Island, Cockburn Sound and the Challenger Passage.
+Two US-supplied mobile Canon de 155 mm guns on Panama mount were installed to protect Garden Island, Cockburn Sound and the Challenger Passage.
 The battery was installed in early 1943 and operational by April.
 In the meantime, more permanent batteries were constructed on the island, which were completed in October 1943.
 The battery was withdrawn again in December 1944.

 The biggest battery on Garden Island was the Scriven Battery, fitted with two breech-loading 9.2-inch MkX guns, similar to the Oliver Hill Battery on Rottnest Island.
 In 1943 building began on a complex of tunnels and rooms, included shell stores, magazines, pump chamber and powerhouse, plotting room and command post, and battery observation posts.
 However, the threat of attack receded as the battery was completed.
 Resources were allocated elsewhere, and the battery and its guns were placed in reserve.
 The battery was decommissioned in 1963 and the guns scrapped.

-During World War II, Careening Bay Camp became a major training base for the secretive Services Reconnaissance Department (SRD), also commonly referred to as "Z Special Unit".
-The base was officially known as the Special Boat Section and was used to train operatives in the advanced use of folboat folding kayaks as well as top secret British midget submarines such as the "Motorised Submersible Canoe" ("Sleeping Beauty"), "Welman" and "Welfreighter" submarines.
-SRD Parties staging out of Careening Bay Camp were sent on clandestine missions into Japanese-occupied territory.
+During World War II, Careening Bay Camp became a major training base for the secretive Services Reconnaissance Department (SRD), also commonly referred to as Z Special Unit.
+The base was officially known as the Special Boat Section and was used to train operatives in the advanced use of folding kayaks as well as top secret British midget submarines such as the Motorised Submersible Canoe (also known as Sleeping Beauty), Welman and Welfreighter submarines.
+SRD parties staging out of Careening Bay Camp were sent on clandestine missions into Japanese-occupied territory.

-Following the war, Garden Island became a holiday resort again and the home of the RAN Reserve Fleet.
+Following the war, Garden Island became home of the Royal Australian Navy Reserve Fleet and a holiday resort again with a brief ferry service from Palm Beach – one of these converted ferries, Trixen, is now preserved in the Western Australian Maritime Museum.

-Naval Base
+Naval base

-In 1966, a feasibility study began into establishment of a naval support facility on the island, which was endorsed by the Federal Government in 1969.
+In 1966, a feasibility study began into establishment of a naval support facility on the island, which was endorsed by the Australian Government in 1969.
 Construction of the 4.3 km Garden Island causeway began in 1971 and was completed in 1973.
 The facility was completed in 1978, and HMAS Stirling was formally commissioned as a unit of the Royal Australian Navy in the same year.
 Stirling, also referred to as Fleet Base West, was developed further under the Two-Ocean Policy to become the main naval base on the west coast of Australia.